Michael-Purser/Optimal-Robot-Ninja/README.md

 ## Implementation log

-Log of **C++ implementation** work.

-**NOTE: C++ implementation work is currently being done in a branch of the GIP 2018 repository containing the code template.
+**(NOTE: C++ implementation work is currently being done in a branch of the GIP 2018 repository containing the code template.
 The current repo is mostly for testing purposes, although at some point in the future the code will be added here too.
-A link to the GIP repo can be found [here](https://github.com/intermodalics-gip/omg_ros).**
+A link to the GIP repo can be found [here](https://github.com/intermodalics-gip/omg_ros))**

 #### Completed
 ROS/gazebo/rviz workflow:
  * Run turtlebot simulation on ROS kinetic (see [turtlebot tutorials](http://wiki.ros.org/turtlebot/Tutorials/indigo/Turtlebot%20Installation))
-    * read out some sensor topics using `rostopic echo`
  * Visualise turtlebot info using rviz (see [turtlebot rviz tutorial](http://wiki.ros.org/turtlebot/Tutorials/indigo/3D%20Visualisation)).
  * Create and build ROS package 'my\_first\_package'
     * implemented a talker, a listener for '\\joint\_states' topic and a listener for '\\camera\_depth\_points' topic